-Patient submissions are based on survey responses from people living with diabetes and their caregivers.
+Submissions into medication and technology reviews are based on survey responses from people living with diabetes and their caregivers.
 The responses are analyzed, summarized and submitted to drug reviewers using standardized templates.

 Please note: Diabetes Canada does not endorse or recommend any particular drug for the management of type 2 diabetes.